-The compact spare is for temporary use only.
+The compact spare tire is for temporary use only.
 Replace the compact spare tire with a full-size tire as soon as you can.
 See "Compact Spare Tire" later in this section.
-See the storage instructions label to replace your compact spare into your trunk properly.
+Store the compact spare tire and tools as shown in the diagram.

 - A. Nut

 - B. Cover

 - C. Wing Nut

 - D. Adapter

 - E. Wrench

 - F. Jack

+- G. Tool Tray

-- G. Spare Tire
+- H. Spare Tire